 When changes occur to the moisture level of a property’s supporting ground, subsidence can occur.
 Perhaps the ground wasn’t suitable for building on in the first place or it has occurred over time.

 Subsidence for property owners can be a scary word, it strikes fear into sellers and buyers alike.
 You might be concerned and wondering, who would buy a property that has a significant structural issue?
 It's understandable, and there's no hiding from it, it is a serious problem, but it's not a property death sentence.
 It doesn't need to be a deal breaker, in several cases subsidence can be completely managable and there may be remedies such as underpinning.

-If you're looking to sell the property however, it can limit your buyer pool as house repayments lenders can be hesitant in releasing money on properties affected by subsience.
+If you're looking to sell the property however, it can limit your buyer pool as mortgage lenders can be hesitant in releasing money on properties affected by subsidence.

 In this article we'll go into depth about everything you need to know about subsidence & how you can sell a property afflicted by it, easily navigate through the article using the links below:

 The definition of subsidence is the sudden or gradual sinking downward of the grounds surface, which could be caused naturally or by human activity.
 The affect this has on property is to cause major damage to structural aspect, which can be very costly to fix & detrimental to any potential future sale.

 When the ground moves under the foundations of your house it can cause your property to essentially break, as part of the building might drop more than other parts.
 Subsidence is the downward movement of the site on which a building stands, not to be confused with heave which is where the foundations are pushed higher.

 Subsidence happens when the ground below a property shifts for a particular reason, which can be a variety of different things.
 There are a few typical common causes of subsidence which include: